anders-kolstad/MadFates_Madingley/docs/05-Norway_spatialInputs.md

 % terrestrial_net_primary_productivity
 ```

-Realm classifivation and the land mask are basically the same.
+Realm classification and the land mask are basically the same.
 They're just a masks seperating terrestrial land from the marine environment.
 Realm classifications has three levels (sea, land, antarctica, whereas land_mask treats Antarctica as land.
 Only terrestrial ecosystems are supported in the R version of Madingley.
 The C++ version also include marine ecosystems.

 ```r